 Did you know that people who study philosophy make significantly fewer reasoning errors than others?
 (See Livengood et al 2010 and Byrd 2014).
 And did you know that philosophy majors outperform basically everyone else on the GRE?
 And did you know that the median mid-career salary for people who major in philosophy is $81,000?
 And did you know that philosophy majors were projected to be the top-paid humanities major in 2016?
 Find out more about philosophy majors here.
 And if you’ve never taken a philosophy class, you might want to read this 3-4 page intro.

 We tend to think and worry about issues that are important to us, such as:

 Facts: When can we trust people, institutions, test results, evidence, etc.?
 How?
 And why?
 What can’t we trust?

-Politics: What institutions/policies/candidates should we support (if any)?
+Politics: What institutions/policies/candidates should have power (if any)?
 How should we decide?
 Who cares?

 Philosophers’ tools.
 This class will introduce us to new (and hopefully better) tools for answering these questions.
 So, by learning these tools in class (and outside of class), then we could think (and hopefully live) better.
 Specifically, we could improve our ability to analyze and evaluate real-world problems, arguments, evidence, and/or principles.
 That is both good news and bad news—ask me about this in class some time.

 Practice: Learning the tools of philosophical analysis and evaluation is not very difficult.
 However, applying these rules to new material without a philosopher’s guidance can be surprisingly hard.
 The best medicine seems to be practice.
 So, practice.
 And practice again (not just in the classroom).
 And make sure that at least some of your practice conditions mimic assignment and test conditions—e.g., write your answers with some kind of time constraint and without immediate access to the answers.

 III.
 Course Materials: